 - 14.1 Any International or National race in which boats registered with a Data Logbook must be updated according to the events in the race.
 If the event is not covered by a UIM Technical Commissioner, the NA must upload the required information to the appropriate boats Data Logbook.
-If the NA is not capable of uploading the information, scanned copies of all the information and an entry list must be sent to the UIM Offices for uploading/updating the Data Logbooks. - 14.2 The Measurement Certificate has no expiry date, but must be updated following any of the below occurrences: - 14.2.1 Change of Ownership - 14.2.2 Change of boat dimensions and/or structure, or major repair after an accident or any other reason. - 14.2.3 If an NA wishes to remeasure the boat, the NA must either upload the information to the boats Data Logbook or scan and send the signed measurement results to the UIM Offices for uploading/updating the Data Logbook.
+If the NA is not capable of uploading the information, scanned copies of all the information and an entry list must be sent to the UIM Offices for uploading/updating the Data Logbooks. - 14.2 The Measurement Certificate has no expiry date, but must be updated following any of the below occurrences: - 14.2.1 Change of Ownership - 14.2.2 Change of boat dimensions and/or structure, or major repair after an accident or any other reason.

+14.2.3 If an NA wishes to remeasure the boat, the NA must either upload the information to the boats uploading/updating the Data Logbook.